How to Taper Prednisone

 According to the second scientific article, “…Neither the total dose, the highest dose of prednisone, nor the duration of therapy was the significant predictor of HPA axis recovery.”
 This means that the dose and how long you take prednisone might be related but are not a perfect predictor for whether or not you need to taper prednisone.

 Prednisone is blocking your body making cortisol.
 Because you take prednisone, your body is likely incapable of making cortisol on its own.
 In scientific terms, your hypothalamic-pituitary-adrenal (HPA) axis has been hijacked by prednisone and is not doing its job anymore.
+It’s like an electrical circuit broke, but instead of copper wires to connect, it’s a bunch of hormones that need to start secreting again.
 It needs time to recover.

-The second scientific article, below, sums up the reason to taper slowly better than I could:
+The second scientific article, below, sums up the reason to taper prednisone slowly better than I could:

 - To prevent withdrawal syndrome and